syncfusion-content/flutter-docs/Flutter/cartesian-charts/methods.md

 ### Show method in tooltipBehavior

-The [`show`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/TooltipBehavior/show.html) method is used to activate the tooltip at the specified location.
+The [`show`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/TooltipBehavior/show.html) method is used to activate the tooltip at the specified x and y point values.

 {% highlight dart %}